 It’s no secret that motivated employees serve people best.
 But how will you get them energized to do something mundane as answering calls?
 Pep talks are thing of the past.
 Researchers found that the single most crucial factor that keeps people motivated is having a sense of purpose.
 Make sure your staff knows that their jobs benefit not only a business but an entire community.
 Let them know about success stories that you hear about.
 Give them praise when you get a favorable review about how a customer service situation was handled.

 Have them phone a competitor to purchase an item or inquire about a service.
 This alone will help your staff critique customer service from a constructive, non-biased perspective.
 They can learn from other people’s mistakes and embrace best practices to improve their own service.
 This can often take the blinders off of a representative.
 They can pick up on some of the bad habits that they don’t realize that they have if they experience it from the other side.

 4. Provide regular communication skills training.

 How trained is your staff when it comes to explaining a service or handling upset customers?
-Get them involved in basic customer communication trainings.
+Get them involved in basic customer communication training.
 Give them practical scenarios so that they can practice their skills and build their confidence.
 Don’t forget to give them constructive feedback and encourage them to support one another.
-Role playing can be a good idea here, but don’t let it get out of hand.
+Role-playing can be a good idea here, but don’t let it get out of hand.